 The resulting texture is not like a serum, cream, or lotion (it feels like a powder) and will take a few seconds to feel absorbed.

-If you don’t love the powdery feel, The Ordinary offers a Vitamin C Suspension 30% in Silicone that avoids that powdery feeling on your skin.
+If you don’t love the gritty, powdery feel, The Ordinary offers a Vitamin C Suspension 30% in Silicone that avoids that gritty feeling on your skin.

 Note that silicone entraps the vitamin C and interferes with vitamin C exposure to the skin, so this silicone suspension contains a higher 30% vitamin C concentration (instead of 23%) to offset the reduction in vitamin C availability.